tkim/emsx_api_doc/source/programmable/emsxHistory.rst

 EMSX history service provides individual fill information via request/response service.
 The service name is ``//blp/emsx.history`` for production and ``//blp/emsx.history.uat`` for test environment.

+The EMSX history service goes back up to 30 days in history.

 .. note::